Stop Hurting Yourself!

 While we’re on the subject, one of the most infamous of all plastic surgery exhibits, Michael Jackson, died just the week before the writing of these words.
 Igor and Michael – what further proof do we need that changing the outside doesn’t heal the inside?

 [If this post related to you like a “best friend of truth,” you need to know something.
 God has more to tell you!
-This is an excerpt of the 2nd book in our discipleship series: Beyond Sex & Salvation.
-So seriously consider purchasing a digital copy and you will learn three critical life lessons for relational success; lessons best learned BEFORE you fall in love.
-Find out more or purchase the book at this link.]
+This is but a taste of the first book in our discipleship series: Beyond Sex & Salvation.
+It presents three critical life lessons for relational success; lessons best learned BEFORE you fall in love.
+Find out more or purchase the e-book book at this link.] [originally published: Nov 23, 2012]